rajatdiptabiswas/tetris-pygame/README.md

 # Tetris
-Tetris game made with the PyGame library in Python.
+Tetris game made with the Pygame library in Python.

 ## Installing